Thanks for another great event! See you in 2020!

-Cost/Registration: Online registration with zone4 is open with an early bird discount of $10 until July 2.
+Cost/Registration: Registration is not open yet.
 Entries are limited so advance registration is highly recommended.

 - Registration is $30 (plus zone4 fee), with an early bird discount of $10 until July 2 which includes finish line refreshments and brunch at the post-race awards